Kent State visits Bowling Green following Gordon’s 21-point game | Federal News Network

 Bowling Green, Ohio; Saturday, 5 p.m.
 EST

-BOTTOM LINE: Bowling Green hosts the Kent State Golden Flashes after Myron Gordon scored 21 points in Bowling Green’s 85-71 win against the Eastern Michigan Eagles.
+BOTTOM LINE: Bowling Green hosts the Kent State Golden Flashes after Myron Gordon scored 21 points in Bowling Green’s 85-71 win over the Eastern Michigan Eagles.

-The Falcons are 7-3 in home games.
-Bowling Green has a 3-7 record against opponents over .500.
+The Falcons have gone 7-3 at home.
+Bowling Green is the best team in the MAC with 13.1 fast break points.

-The Golden Flashes are 5-4 in conference matchups.
-Kent State is 2-3 in games decided by less than 4 points.
+The Golden Flashes have gone 5-4 against MAC opponents.
+Kent State is eighth in the MAC with 12.1 assists per game led by Sincere Carry averaging 4.9.

-The Falcons and Golden Flashes face off Saturday for the first time in MAC play this season.
+The Falcons and Golden Flashes match up Saturday for the first time in MAC play this season.

-TOP PERFORMERS: Trey Diggs is shooting 36.6% from beyond the arc with 2.3 made 3-pointers per game for the Falcons, while averaging 9.3 points.
-Daeqwon Plowden is averaging 17.4 points and 6.9 rebounds over the last 10 games for Bowling Green.
+TOP PERFORMERS: Daeqwon Plowden is averaging 16.5 points and 7.1 rebounds for the Falcons.
+Gordon is averaging 11.2 points over the last 10 games for Bowling Green.

-Sincere Carry is shooting 31.7% from beyond the arc with 2.1 made 3-pointers per game for the Golden Flashes, while averaging 17.1 points, 4.9 assists and 1.6 steals.
-Malique Jacobs is averaging 8.4 points and 5.3 rebounds over the past 10 games for Kent State.
+Carry is shooting 40.2% and averaging 17.1 points for the Golden Flashes.
+Malique Jacobs is averaging 8.4 points over the last 10 games for Kent State.

 LAST 10 GAMES: Falcons: 5-5, averaging 83.6 points, 34.2 rebounds, 12.0 assists, 7.6 steals and 3.4 blocks per game while shooting 45.4% from the field.
 Their opponents have averaged 83.3 points per game.